Go Back Go Back

 The Governments of Sweden and Ireland have also contributed USD 400,000 and USD 300,000, respectively for the national survey.
 The neighbouring Kenyan government has sent census gadgets in support of the PES.

-Mr. Arafat emphasized the importance of an up-to-date population data in monitoring the country’s progress on the Sustainable Development Goals (SDGs).
+Mr. Arafat also emphasized the importance of an up-to-date population data in monitoring the country’s progress on the Sustainable Development Goals (SDGs).
 “More than 80 per cent of the 230 indicators of the Sustainable Development Goals require population data for monitoring.
 It is about time that we accurately track South Sudan’s progress on the SDGs, identify the people most in need of our assistance, and develop programmes that will ensure that no one is left behind,” he said.

 Mr. Isaiah Chol, chair of the National Bureau of Statistics which is taking the lead for the national survey, said that aside from the full-fledged census in 2022-2023, the PES will also serve as bridge for conducting a Demographic Health Survey and a Demographic Dividend Survey.
 Information from the survey results will be used to develop modelled infrastructure data for water and sanitation, lands, settlements, roads, education, health, agriculture, and other services.